-The proposed National Standards for Air Quality are similar to the national guidelines, except that provision for an 'allowable' number of exceedences has been included.
+The NES for Air Quality are similar to the national guidelines, except that provision for an 'allowable' number of exceedences has been included.
 The implementation of National Standards will have implications for Greater Wellington.
 For example;

-- all exceedences of the Standard will need to be publicly notified; - Greater Wellington will be held accountable for non-compliance with the Standard.
+- all exceedences of the Standard will need to be publicly notified; - Greater Wellington will need to develop strategies to improve air quality in areas that are in non-compliance with the Standard.